 Q. Do you have a self-editing course I can buy if I’m not ready to hire an editor just yet?

-I will have by the end of the summer.
+I will have by early October.
+It will retail for $179 CDN.
 Watch this space.